kabam-archived/kabam-plugin-socket-io/README.md

     if (request.user) {
       response.sendfile(__dirname + '/indexAuth.html');

-      //create socket.io notification to this request.user - the ine, who currently interacts with application setTimeout(function () {
+      //create socket.io notification to this request.user - the one, who currently interacts with application setTimeout(function () {
         request.user.notify({'type': 'socketio','currentTime': (new Date().toLocaleTimeString())});
       }, 5000);